At the intersection of AI and human creativity

 Professional artists, whose working conditions were already precarious, were particularly hit bad by the covid pandemic and lockdowns.
 By the end of 2022, only one-third of all artists had fully returned to their working hours prior to covid, with just over half partially returned or in the process of doing so.
 16% did not believe they would be able to return to their previous working hours as an artist.

 Some artists may be able to sustain their practice by supplementing their income with Centrelink and/or a second job.
 Having a second day job is regarded as a necessity, and the resulting pressures and rates of mental and physical health implications are amplified and swept under the rug.
-In Some instances professional artists may find that they are over qualified for a job while those same employers may prefer to seek young artists and graduates who can be moulded or taken advantage of through internships, lack of worker rights and inexperience of the industry.
-Many of these positions are advertised as an opportunity for new artists to build a portfolio and client relationships in lieu of fair renumeration.

 Freelance websites and the gig economy

-Freelancing websites such as Freelancer, Upwork or Fiverr pride themselves on providing access to a large number of professional artists where each artist is pitted against one another in a Hunger-games style race to the bottom of price de-valuation.
+Freelancing websites such as Freelancer, Upwork or Fiverr pride themselves on providing access to a large number of professional artists, however each artist is pitted against one another in a Hunger-games style race to the bottom of price de-valuation.
 Artists must compete against other professional and amateur artists living in third world developing countries, each attempting to outbid one another for the promise of a new project and pay.
-Each person promising more than any professional artist could realistically deliver on time.
+Each person promising more than a professional artist could realistically deliver on time.
 Typically, businesses avoid direct competition, but these websites actively encourage it on their platforms and base their entire model on direct competition, adding further downward pressure on pricing.

 Artists in the gig economy face several struggles that impact their financial stability and well-being.
 One major issue is the lack of financial planning and education, as gig economy workers are responsible for handling all aspects of their business, including legal, financial, and marketing, which traditional employees would typically receive support for from their employers.
 This can lead to financial insecurity and stress, especially when there are slow seasons with less spending and income, such as the period following an expensive Christmas time.

 Moreover, the gig economy can lead to burnout, particularly in the music industry.
-Musicians often have to take on secondary jobs to survive, and the expectation to produce constant content can spread artists' ideas and creativity incredibly thinly.
+Musicians often have to take on secondary jobs to survive, and the expectation to produce constant content can spread artists' ideas and creativity incredibly thin.
 This can result in mental health issues and career burnout, with some artists turning to other professions to maintain their well-being.

 Lastly, there is the issue of misclassification, where businesses classify employees as contractors to save money.
 This can lead to artists missing out on state and federal employment laws that provide protections and benefits to employees.
 Determining misclassification can be difficult due to the lack of a single body of law to follow, making it challenging for artists to assert their rights.